 Good biblical-based workbooks will assist you in defining God's principles and addressing the origin of the problem(s).
 They will provide instruction on the correct thinking and behavior.
 (And of course, this includes marriage and parenting issues.)
 Our free online materials will assist you in your counseling.
-Find them at www.FDM.world and www.discipleshipworkbooks.com.
+Find them at www.FDM.world.